JohnMalagise/dppa/docs/theme-configuration.md

 ## David Fletcher

 The Angels most-used leadoff hitter this year was David Fletcher.
 FLetcher is a classic looking leadoff hitter.
 He takes pitches, doesn't walk or strike out much, and hits a lot of singles.
 Fletcher hit 50 singles this year but only managed to steal 2 bases, being caught stealing once.
-Fletcher is not a player that can make it into scoring position (at least to second base) easily or often.
-Because of that, I believe that the Angels wasted a handful of at-bats over the shortened season that could have otherwise gone to Mike Trout instead.
+Fletcher is not a player that can make it into scoring position (at least to second base) on his own easily or often.
+Because of that, DPPA suggests that the Angels wasted a handful of at-bats over the shortened season that could have otherwise gone to Mike Trout instead.

 ## Mike Trout